landrok/yousign-api/docs/advanced-features.rst

 When the 3 steps are done, you can add members, file objects and start the procedure.
-See the steps 3, 4 ,5 in :ref:`advanced-mode`.
+See the steps 3, 4 ,5 in :ref:`Advanced mode`.

 ________________________________________________________________________